brandur/sorg/content/drafts/webhooks.md

 down any unusual dependencies.

-Webhooks are _accessible_ in a way that more exotic technologies may never be, and that by itself is a pretty good reason to use them.
+Webhooks are _accessible_ in a way that more exotic technologies may never be, and that by itself is good reason to use them.
+Accessible technologies have a greater pool of potential developers, and that's going to lead to more integrations.
+An easy API in the form of webhooks has undoubtedly helped companies like GitHub and Slack grow their platforms.

-> Increased adoption when building a platform can be very important.
-I think of
-> Slack's success on this front

 ## The road ahead (#road-ahead)